dhryniuk/t-VMPOMC/README.md

    mpirun -np X julia spin_chain_demo.jl
    ```
       where X is chosen the number of MPI workers.
-   Refer to the comments in the file above for further explanation on simulation setup, key functions, and (hyper)parameters.
+   Refer to the comments in the file above for further explanation on problem and simulation setup, key functions, and required (hyper)parameters.